 Dissolve the honey in the milk in a mixing bowl, and then whisk in the yeast.
 Set aside for the yeast to activate for about 10 - 20 minutes.

 Add the rest of the ingredients into the bowl in the order listed in the ingredients list.
 Stir with a spatula or spoon to mix it into a scraggly dough.

 Using your hand, knead the dough for about 1 - 2 minutes until a scraggly dough is formed.

 Take the dough out of the bowl and knead it on a work surface until smooth - about 4 minutes.
 You shouldn’t have to put too much effort into kneading here because it isn’t a very stiff dough.
 Place the dough back in the mixing bowl and cover with plastic wrap.

 Keep the bowl in a warm place, and proof until at least doubled in size (this can take about 1 hour).

 After the first proof, turn the dough out onto a lightly floured surface and flatten it to knock out the air.
-Transfer the dough onto the first parchment paper and shape it into a rectangle.
+Transfer the dough onto the second parchment paper and shape it into a rectangle.
 Fold the other half of the parchment paper over the dough, forming a 7 x 10 inch case.
 Use a rolling pin to roll out the dough to fit the 7 x 10 inch square.
 (It doesn’t have to fill the 7 x 10 inch square perfectly, just as closely as possible).